rkumar125787/lwcmultidropdown/README.md

 3. Return Value in Form of Array -- In progress

 ## Using Repo :
-Clone the repo configure your options and handler in client and deploy the project Refer container  lwc_containercomp for more details
+1. Clone the repo configure your options and handler before calling #lwc_multidropdown cmp.
+2. Deploy the cmp and dependency